 We are planning to auction 190 MHz of spectrum in the 2.3 and 3.4 GHz bands.
 The frequencies are likely to be used to provide additional capacity to meet growing consumer demand for mobile broadband services.

 The award bands comprise of 40 MHz of spectrum within the 2.3 GHz band (2350-2390 MHz) and 150 MHz of spectrum within the 3.4 GHz band (at 3410-3480 MHz and 3500-3580 MHz).
-We intend to hold the auction as possible so the frequencies can be brought into use for the benefit of consumers and industry.
+We intend to hold the auction as soon as possible so the frequencies can be brought into use for the benefit of consumers and industry.

 In November 2016 we published a consultation on proposed competition measures for the award and on the auction regulations that will apply.